Chris-Hesterman/DashboardCodeChallenge/README.md

 ## Areas for improvement

 - Testing.
+Judging by how quickly this project grew in complexity, testing while developing would likely have been a better approach.
+Need to implement TDD for future projects.
 I would have used Jest/react-testing-library for front end, Jest/enzyme/supertest for back end.
-- Finish CRUD for users and questions
+- Finish CRUD for users and 'C' in CRUD for questions
 - Implement filters for retrieving user data
 - Would have liked to finish and do some load testing and optimization.
 I would have used K6 for that locally, possibly looking at New Relic as well.
 - Would have liked to implement exporting data (via CSV file), using Node and the npm module 'csv-stream-writer'
+- Of course making it all look nicer would be great but that was not the focus of this project.